datastage-standalone-workshop

 • JSON

-For more info check out the REST API documentation.
+For more info check out the documentation.

 In this lab we'll learn how to call a JSON endpoint and pipe those results to a file using DataStage.